-Hampton Court Palace was the favored playground and leisure complex of England’s infamous King Henry VIII and other notorious characters in English history.
+The palace was once the favored playground and leisure complex of England’s notorious King Henry VIII, as well as other infamous characters from English history.

-Hampton Court Palace is really a tale of two palaces smooshed together.
-It’s a combination of the Gothic Palace of Cardinal Wolsey and Henry VIII and the Baroque Palace built by the Stuart monarchs William and Mary.
+What makes Hampton Court Palace so unique is that it’s really two palaces combined into one.
+The Gothic Palace of Cardinal Wolsey and Henry VIII was merged with the Baroque Palace built by the Stuart monarchs William and Mary.

-The highlights are the Great Hall, the Chapel, the State Rooms, the Cumberland Art Gallery, and the gardens.
+Don’t miss the highlights of the palace tour, including the magnificent Great Hall, the beautiful Chapel, the opulent State Rooms, the impressive Cumberland Art Gallery, and the meticulously manicured gardens.

 How To Get To Hampton Court Palace: